lebriton/awesome-hackernews/.github/pull_request_template.md

   - [Name](http://url.of/source/code) - Short description. `License`
   ```

+  Guidelines about the description:
+  - Avoid redundancy
+  - Keep it short
+  - End with '.'

 - [ ] Your addition is inserted in alphabetical order in the list (case-insensitive).
 - [ ] You have searched the repository for any relevant issues or PRs, including closed ones.